Tyler Denton: Chesterfield

 On 10 October 2020, Denton signed with National League side Chesterfield after training with the "Spireties"; manager John Pemberton said he had "been recruited to help the balance of the team [as] we needed a left-sided player to share the workload".
-However James Rowe replaced Pemberton as manager the following month and Denton did not start a game under Rowe, who also signed left-backs Joel Taylor and Alex Whittle.
+However, James Rowe replaced Pemberton as manager the following month and Denton did not start a game under Rowe, who also signed left-backs Joel Taylor and Alex Whittle.

 King's Lynn Town

 On 18 January 2021, Denton signed for fellow National League side King's Lynn Town after his release from Chesterfield.
 He scored his first goal for the club on 27 February, in a 2–2 draw with Weymouth at The Walks.
 He played 28 games for the "Linnets" in the second half of the 2020–21 season, though admitted that the team were playing for little more than personal pride after relegation was cancelled due to the leagues below abandoning their seasons.
 He played 28 games as King's Lynn were relegated at the end of the 2021–22 season and had his contract extended by manager Tommy Widdrington.
+He made 37 appearances in the 2022–23 campaign, including in the 4–1 defeat to Kidderminster Harriers in the semi-finals of the National League North play-offs.
+Upon Denton's departure from the club, owner Stephen Cleeve said that the player's travel time from his home in York was a factor in his decision to leave King's Lynn.

+Scunthorpe United

+On 16 May 2023, he was announced as a player at newly relegated National League North club Scunthorpe United, with a contract to start on 1 July.
+He played 44 of United's 46 league games in the 2023–24 season, helping Scunthorpe to qualify for the play-offs with a second-place finish.
+However, he did not feature in the semi-final defeat to Boston United at Glanford Park.
+He was named in the National League North Team of the Year, alongside teammates Jacob Butterfield and Danny Whitehall.
+He made 42 league appearances in the 2024–25 season as Scunthrope again qualified for the play-offs.
+He went on to start in the play-off final as promotion was secured with a 2–1 win over Chester.